agatorano/agatorano.github.io/_posts/2015-12-30-Numerai-Averaging.md

 ~~~
 ..

 So what are our results!?
-The score will be an Accuracy Score for the voting ensemble and an AUC Score for the averaging ensembles.
+The score will be an Accuracy Score for the voting ensemble and an AUC Score for the averaging ensembles
 ..

 |:----------+---------:|